algorathem/einstyn/README.md

-# Einstyn - Python Motia Research Workflow
+# ReSearchly - Python Motia Research Workflow

 This is a Python version of a Motia workflow project that performs deep research using Firecrawl for web search and OpenAI for content analysis.